 4 Ways to Make Your Marriage an Equal Partnership

-Marriage has always been complicated; with each new generation, there seems to be new expectations or stipulations.
-Of course, many of the problems have remained the same, but what with figuring out how equality looks like for a man and woman in the marriage, then that’s where the complicated part comes in.
+Of course many of the problems have remained the same, but when it comes to figuring out what equality looks like for the man and the woman in marriage, then that’s where the complicated part comes in.

 We all know that marriage is a partnership and we need to do our equal share, so why don’t we treat it as if it were as important as a business partnership?